pkulium/notes/README.md

 We highlighted the connections of this formulation with Model-Agnostic Meta-Learning (MAML), and showed how the decentralized implementation of MAML, which we called Per-FedAvg, can be used to solve the proposed personalized FL problem.
 We also characterized the overall complexity of Per-FedAvg for achieving first-order optimality in nonconvex settings.
-Finally, we provided a set of numerical experiments to illustrate the performance of two different first-order approximations of Per-FedAvg and their comparison with the FedAvg method, and showed that the solution obtained by Per-FedAvg leads to a more personalized solution compared to the solution of FedAvg

 - **Tackling the Objective Inconsistency Problem in Heterogeneous Federated Optimization**
     > This paper provides a general framework to analyze the convergence of heterogeneous federated optimization algorithms.
 It subsumes previously proposed methods such as FedAvg and FedProx, and provides the first principled understanding of the solution bias and the convergence slowdown due to objective